 Web Beacon – is a clear graphic image (typically one pixel in size) that is delivered through a web browser or HTML e-mail.
 The Web Beacon operates as a tag that records a user’s visit to a particular web page or viewing of a particular e-mail.
 It is also often used in conjunction with a Cookie and provided as part of a third-party tracking service.
 Web Beacons provide an ability to produce specific profiles of user behavior in combination with web server logs.
 Common usage scenarios for Web Beacons include online ad impression counting, file download monitoring, and ad campaign performance management.
 Web Beacons also can report to the sender which e-mails are read by recipients.

-“You” and “your” – refers to the individual natural person who accesses or uses the Websites.
+“You” and “your” – refers to the individual natural person who accesses or uses our Website and/or App.

 2. Information Collected

-- The date and time you access our Website;
+The date and time you access our Website or App;

-- The pages visited in our Website; and
+The pages or resources visited in our Website or App; and

-3. How We Use and Share Nonpublic Personal Information That We Collect
+3. How We Use and Share Personal Information That We Collect

 4. How We Use and Share Anonymous Information That We Collect

-(A) Online Tracking – First Horizon and certain Service Providers operating on our behalf collect Anonymous Information about your activity on the Websites using tracking technologies, including Cookies, Flash Cookies, Web Beacons (including Pixel tags, web bugs, clear GIFs and other similar technologies) for many purposes including, for example, to:
+(A) Online Tracking – The Company and certain Service Providers operating on our behalf may collect Anonymous Information about your activity on our Website or App using tracking technologies, including Cookies, Flash Cookies, Web Beacons (including Pixel tags, web bugs, clear GIFs and other similar technologies) for many purposes including, for example, to:

-- Provide useful features to simplify your experience when you return to the Websites;
+Provide useful features to simplify your experience when you return to our Website and App;

-If you would like to opt-out of use of your Anonymous Information for these purposes at www.rubyforfamilies.com, you will need to (1) get the Google Analytics Opt-Out Browser Add-On, and (2) manage your preferences using our tracking manager.
+If you would like to opt-out of use of your Anonymous Information for these purposes, you will need to (1) get the Google Analytics Opt-Out Browser Add-On, and (2) manage your preferences using our tracking manager.

-First Horizon may use other technologies, such as the capture of screenshots while you are using the Websites to understand how you navigate and use the Websites.
-This information helps us to better understand how the Websites are used and to improve them.
+The Company may use other technologies, such as the capture of screenshots while you are using our Website and/or App to understand how you navigate and use our Website and/or App.
+This information helps us to better understand how our Website and App are used and how to improve them.